 For S-EAS detected case, the S-EAS includes list of UEs for which ACR is required in the ACR request to indicate S-EES to perform ACR for UEs in the group as the S-EAS is overloaded and may not meet to KPIs for common EAS.

+For S-EES detected case, the S-EES may detect that ACR may be required based on edge performance of load analytics of the S-EAS receved in Edge analytics Notification from ADAE server as specified in clause 8.8.3.7 of 3GPP TS 23.436 [28].